Governance

 Non-Executive Director

-Kerry has been the Chair of St John of God Health Care since May 2018.
-She is a former Chancellor of Edith Cowan University.
-Between 2014 and 2018 Kerry was Governor of Western Australia, the first woman to occupy that role.
+Honourable Kerry Sanderson AC CVO has been a CHA Board Director since 2018 and Chair of St John of God Health Care since May 2018.
+She has had a long and distinguished career in public life and corporate Australia, including serving as Governor of Western Australia from 2014 to 2018, the first woman to hold that role.

-In 2016, she was named Companion of the Order of Australia for eminent service to the people of Western Australia and in January 2020 she was appointed as a Commander of the Royal Victorian Order in recognition of her distinguished personal service to the Royal family.
+Kerry was named a Companion of the Order of Australia in 2016 for eminent service to the people of Western Australia and appointed a Commander of the Royal Victorian Order in 2020.
+She is Chair of the WA Parks Foundation and President of Scouts WA.

 Sister Clare Nolan rsc